ReadShade/ReadShade/source/reshade/windpi.rst

 Global DPI Scaling Solution
 ---------------------------

-While the above steps provide a solution for individual games, there may be a global way to adjust the DPI settings for all applications.
-However, the effectiveness of this approach may vary across different versions of the Windows operating system.
-If you're interested in exploring a global solution, you can search for additional resources and tutorials online.
+While the steps above fix the problem for single games, there might be a way to change DPI settings for all applications at once.
+However, how well this works can differ depending on your Windows version.
+If you want to find a global fix, you can search online for more guides and information.

-By following these steps, you should be able to resolve the DPI scaling issue and enjoy clearer text, images, and videos in your games and applications.
+By following these steps, you should be able to fix DPI scaling issues and enjoy clearer text, images, and videos in your games and applications.